 We can view the water surface showing the ripples produced by the boat.
 Hide all the other visualisations and create an IsoSurface probe from the probe drop down or from the results panel.
-Change the variable to VFOL and click on the Isosurf tab, then untick the box labelled 'use probe value' and type in 0.35 as the Isosurface value.
-The IsoSurface should locate to the exact point between the water and air region you may need to move the isosurface probe in the domain for the new settings to be activated).
+Change the Scalar to HI and 'on' to volume fraction.
+Click on the Isosurf tab, then untick the box labelled 'use probe value' and type in 0.5 as the Isosurface value.
+The IsoSurface should locate to the exact point between the water and air region (you may need to move the Isosurface probe in the domain for the new settings to be activated).
 Inspecting the IsoSurface you should see the wave effects forming around the hull.
-To get a clearer view of the water surface it is useful to use rendering tools.
+These waves are now also coloured by the distance from the water line.
+Make sure to toggle the scale (third icon after the break) to see what height the colours represent.